 Southern observers can find Regor using Canopus and the stars of the False Cross: Alsephina, Markeb, Avior and Aspidiske.
 A line extended from Aspidiske through Alsephina points in the direction of Regor.

 Regor can be used to find the open cluster NGC 2547, which lies in the vicinity of the star.
 The cluster has an apparent size of 20’ and lies about 1,190 light years away.
-With an apparent magnitude of 4.7, it is visible to the naked eye from areas without light pollution.
+With an apparent magnitude of 4.7, it is visible without binoculars from areas without light pollution.
 The cluster is young, with an estimated age of 37.7 million years.
 It has a physical radius of 2.61 light years.

 Regor is located in the constellation Vela.
 Representing the sails of Argo Navis (the Ship Argo), Vela was once part of the larger Greek constellation Argo Navis, which represented the ship on which Jason and the Argonauts sailed on their quest for the Golden Fleece.
 Argo Navis was divided into three smaller constellations – Carina (the keel), Puppis (the stern), and Vela (the sails) – by the French astronomer Nicolas Louis de Lacaille in the 18th century.